Visit Strasbourg – Old Town

 - Strasbourg Grand Mosque.

-The weather in Strasbourg is sunny and warm in the summer.
+Strasbourg weather is sunny and warm in the summer.
 Winters are cloudy and cold.
 Average highs in the July and August are around 80 F (27 C), while average lows are 60 F (16 C).
 In December and January, temperatures hover around the freezing mark.
 Rainfall is slightly higher in the summer months.
+Summer is the most popular time for tourists to visit Strasbourg.

-Strasbourg can be reached easily by a number of methods.
+You can get to Strasbourg by a number of ways.
 Strasbourg International Airport is about 15 minutes by rail from the downtown.
-Train service runs south up the Rhine to Basel, Switzerland (1.5 hours) and north down the river to Karlsruhe and Mannheim (1.5 hours).
+Most people get to Strasbourg by train.
+Train service runs to Basel, Switzerland (1.5 hours) or through Mannheim (1.5 hours).
 The high speed TGV system connects Strasbourg to Paris (2.5 hours) and Lyon.

 Strasbourg is also an important center for canal boating on the Grand Canal d’Alsace and the Marne-Rhine canal.
 Plus it is a standard stop on Rhine cruises between Basel and Amsterdam.
 Within the city there is an excellent bus and tram system operated by Compagnie des Transports Strasbourgeois, Vélhop offers shared bikes for rent.